handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-in-dynatrace/README.md

     }
 ```

-- When deploying our **day2-service** in Kyma, we need to disable Istio injection which interfere the OpenTelemtry collector from accessing exposed HTTP endpoint properly.
+- When deploying our **day2-service** in Kyma, we need to disable the Istio injection which prevents the OpenTelemtry collector from accessing the exposed HTTP endpoint properly.

 ```yaml